ZetangForward/CMD-Context-aware-Model-self-Detoxification/README.md

 ### Preprocess

-Here we will create the span dataset for training Span-CNN.
+Here we will create the span dataset for training Segment-CNN.

 ```
 cd utils